 Run Docker Desktop for Windows in a VM or VDI environment

-In general, Docker recommends running Docker Desktop natively on either Mac, Linux, or Windows.
+In general, we recommend running Docker Desktop natively on either Mac, Linux, or Windows.
 However, Docker Desktop for Windows can run inside a virtual desktop provided the virtual desktop is properly configured.

 To run Docker Desktop in a virtual desktop environment, it is essential nested virtualization is enabled on the virtual machine that provides the virtual desktop.
 This is because, under the hood, Docker Desktop is using a Linux VM in which it runs Docker Engine and the containers.